ealgase/AdventureGame/README.md

 ```
 python3 play.py
 ```
 Note: This is a beta test.
-I have made menus for this, so yeah.
+MCJack123 has made menus for this as a contributor, so yeah.
 Try it!